Although Football Fans Will Eat Billions of Chicken Wings on Super Bowl Sunday 2022, the Top Wing Franchises are Busy All Year-Round

 The Wings To Go franchise opened in 1985 opposite Dover Air Force base.
 It began franchising four years later and has grown to more than 40 locations across the South, Southeast, and Mid-Atlantic U.S. The brand is known for its wings with varying degrees of wing sauces to choose from: mild, medium, hot, extra hot, and suicide.
 There’s even a “homicide” option that promises to make even the most experienced hot wing eater cry.

 The Wings Over franchise was founded in 1999 in Amherst, Mass., and has grown to have a cult-like following.
 The brand offers sweet or spicy options.
 In addition to wings, Wings Over’s menu also includes sandwiches, wraps, salads, and sides.
 The company has expanded with its 2.0 model, which began with Dan Leyva and Delectable Capital buying the wing franchise and changing its website, logo, design, and more.
-Franchise owners can expect to invest between $250K – $600K and have locations that are 1,300 – 1,800 square feet.
+Franchise owners have locations that are 1,300 – 1,800 square feet.

 East Coast Wings + Grill